kevinfrei/rollercoaster/README.md

 ## The code itself

 It all lives under `src`.
 From there, `App.js` is the main entry point.
-`FunctionList.js` contains the UI for the functions.
+`FuncList.js` contains the UI for the functions.
-`FunctionGraph.js` contains the UI for the graph.
+`FuncGraph.js` contains the UI for the graph.
 `UserFunction.js` contains the data for the functions.
 `PhysicSim.js` contains the majority of the interesting math.
-`ReduxControls.js` and `coasterRedux.js` are where the UI state management stuff lives.
+`coasterRedux.js` are where the UI state management stuff lives.

 ### TODO:

-* Allow saving & loading of function lists
-  * (to files, or just to cookies?)
+* Math work:
   * Handle non-continuous functions
     * You can fall onto them
     * Dropping off the track completely should be an error (as opposed to what happens now, where the cart just flies straight up...)
       * Probably related to...
     * ...handle non-derivable tangents
     * Smooth them, probably. mathjs seems to be able to produce the derivative.
       Given that capability, I could stop estimating the derivative, and just use mathjs to do it...
+    * MathJS and AsciiMath aren't _quite_ compatible.
+The fix is to probably parse the AsciiMath and compile it myself.
+This seems like a lot of work.
+      An alternative would be to translate the common mathjs expressions into their corresponding asciimath representation.
+This is probably less work.
+      Both are going to take a fair bit of time...
+* UI Work:
   * Make a better, semi-modal function editor:
     * with help
     * continuity assistance
     * derivability guidance, perhaps
   * Handle animation better: drop frames, base on wall clock, not assumed timer accuracy (try it on an iphone and watch it not seem quite right)
   * Prevent the graph from attempting to draw if the functions aren't at least calculable.
-* Make the time be a slider instead of an unchangeable clock?
-* Make the thing prettier.
-* Color-code the function list with the graph line.
+* Other work:
   * Improve the tests.
 A lot.
-* MathJS and AsciiMath aren't _quite_ compatible.
-The fix is to probably parse the AsciiMath and compile it myself.
-This seems like a lot of work.
-  An alternative would be to translate the common mathjs expressions into their corresponding asciimath representation.
-This is probably less work.
-Both are going to take a fair bit of time...
   * Do I want to try to make it work on IE?
-Edge seems to work just fine...
+Edge, Chrome, FireFox, and Safari all seem to work just fine...